Semantic data model

-For more information view the list of available component data models.
+For more information, view the list of available component data models.

-As soon as an instanced component is mapped with datapoints and/or attributes, generic algorithms of the aedifion platform are applicable.
+As soon as an instanced component is mapped with datapoints and/or attributes, generic algorithms of the platform are applicable.

 Application in algorithms¶

-The semantic structure of time series and meta data is the glue which connects data of a specific project and algorithms.
+The semantic structure of time series and metadata is the glue that connects data of a specific project and algorithms.
 To make this statement more tangible: If a datapoint of a specific project is semantically described to be the sensor of the supply temperature of a boiler in a specific project, any algorithm executing determinations on time series data from a supply temperature sensor of a boiler can use this information to address the specific datapoint.
 This means, algorithms use the component data model pins and attributes as input variables and the mapping information of instantiated components as the input variable values.

 For more information on the availability of algorithms for a specific component data model, refer to analysis functions.